rh2835/Baseball-Analytics/README.md

 In the first part of the project, I applied K-means clustering model, linear regression model and ridge regression model to predict MLB(major league baseball) wins per season.
-In the second part of the project, I applied logistic regression and random forest models to predict which baseball players will be voted into the Hall of Fame.<br/>
+In the second part of the project, I applied logistic regression model to predict which baseball players will be voted into the Hall of Fame.<br/>

 References:<br/>